Configuration Reference

 Variables are loaded with no-overwrite semantics: a value already set in the shell environment takes precedence over the .env file.

-This allows Makefile targets to override .env at call time:
+This allows Task invocations to override .env at call time:

 # Nodes